 Senior Staff Research Scientist, Intel Labs

-I perform research in machine learning with a focus on anomaly detection, programming languages, and autonomous systems.
+I perform research in machine learning with a focus on anomaly detection, program generation, and autonomous systems.
 I also oversee and guide the research vision of a few different research teams at Intel and academia.
-If you are a graduate student or professor with similar interests, please contact me at firstname.lastname@example.org or email@example.com to discuss collaboration opportunities.
+If you are a graduate student or professor with similar interests, please contact me at email@example.com or firstname.lastname@example.org to discuss collaboration opportunities.

 I was previously the director of engineering at Machine Zone, where I oversaw the engineering of Game of War and Mobile Strike.
 I am an adjunct professor at the University of Colorado-Boulder where I occasionally run a neural network design course.
 For over fifteen years, I have run my own software company, Nodeka, LLC., of which I am the founder and CEO.

 Program Chair and Founding Member, First ACM SIGPLAN Workshop on Machine Learning and Programming Languages (MAPL)